muaz-khan/RecordRTC/README.md

 After using `stopRecording`, you'll see that both WAV/WebM blobs are having following charachteristics:

-1. Both are having same recording duration i.e. size
+1. Both are having same recording duration i.e. length
 2. Video recorder is having no blank frames
 3. Audio recorder is having no empty buffers